quarktetra23/LLM_staticanalysis/README.md

 # LLM_staticanalysis
 Static Code Analaysis for LLM's

-If the reader is interested in the methodology or experiment, look for report.pdf in the repo.
+If the reader is interested in the methodology or experiment, look for Report_LLM_Code_genration_Analysis.pdf in the repo.

 Results for the study: